Karuna2020/karuna2020.org/src/donate.md

 -   **Branch:** Adchini
 -   **RTGS/NEST IFSC:** HDFC0004397

-If you've made a donation, you can fill the [Donor Details Form](https://go.karuna2020.org/donor) so that we can verify your donation and issue an 80G tax deduction receipt.
+Once you've made a donation, you can fill the [Donor Details Form](https://go.karuna2020.org/donor) so that we can verify your donation and issue an 80G tax deduction receipt.